annaesvensson/yellow-help/1-en/what-s-new.md

-! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated help extension, style guide for experienced developers and writers ! - Updated maintain extension, new way of maintaining extensions ! - Updated maintain extension, changed status value from available to maintained ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added
+! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated help extension, style guide for experienced developers and writers ! - Updated maintain extension, new way of making and maintaining extensions ! - Updated maintain extension, changed status value from available to maintained ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added